dvcrn/proton/MANUAL.md

 To add a custom keymap to the proton space-menu, you have to use the `:keybindings` key inside `.proton`.
 The format is the same as inside layers with the exception that you can't define functions inside your `.proton` file.
 This is because the file is written in edn and proton itself in clojurescript.

-As a limitation you can not specify a `:target` or a `:fx` key that describes where or how your custom command should get executed.
-If you definitely need this functionality, I'd recommend to create a layer and compile proton with it.

 As an example:

 ```